aeon-technology/docs/content/Tutorials/Mixff/mixff.md

     width="200" height="130"
     style="display: block; margin: 0 auto" />

-3. Click TEAMFF → Admin, load “TEAMFF.TEAMFF”, select TEAM as the force field type, and select two force fields, “TEAM-General” and “TEAM-Zeolite”.
+3. Click **TEAMFF/Admin**, load “TEAMFF.TEAMFF”, select TEAM as the force field type, and select two force fields, “TEAM-General” and “TEAM-Zeolite”.
 Close the dialog.
 Since we will use subsets to assign different force field, the order does not matter in this case.

-4. Click TEAMFF → Assign.
+4. Click **TEAMFF/Assign**.
 In the “Assign force field parameters” dialog, select “Select table for subset” and click Mapping to open another dialog to choose force field table for each subset as shown below:

 <img src="image-12.png"
     alt="alt text"